thetrueoneshots/CubeMegaMod/README.md

 This is a list of the possible features I am considering for this mod.
 Everything with a preceding *[possible]* is simply an idea that I might take a look into.
 Everything without the preceding possible is likely to be implemented at one point in this mod.

 ### 1. User mod selection.
-  - Allowing the user to select which parts of the mod they want to have enabled while playing the game.
-  - Preferences will be saved
   - *[Possible]* Automatic updating from the github repo.
 ### 2. Increased Supplier Gnome Usefullness.
-  - Selling artifacts for high prices.
   - Extra usages for gems, such as leveling up weapons.
-  - Selling healing items, to support non healing classes in desert and fireland regions.
 ### 3. *[Possible]* Spirit cubes.
   - *[Possible]* Bringing back the old spirit cubes, if they can still be recovered from existing game code.
   - *[Possible]* Implement new kinds of spirit cubes.
 This can be: water spirit (the healing puddles as a weapon effect or chance to spawn bubbles on hit), shadow spirit (a chance to hit twice, much like the ranger's shadow), earth spirit (temporarily immobilizes the enemy, like the scout sand trap).